paul-bailey/EvilCandy/Tutorial.rst

 ---------------------------------

 Source files must be either ASCII or UTF-8.
 Do not include byte order marks in the file.
-With the exception of quoted strings (see String_) and Comments_, all tokens, including whitespace, must be ASCII.
+With the exception of quoted Strings_ and Comments_, all tokens, including whitespace, must be ASCII.

 Hello World